A-Z Index

 |

-Plastics, Cans & Glass (formerly called "Bottles & Cans")
+Plastics, Cans & Glass

 |

-Many types of containers are acceptable in SLAC’s Plastics, Cans & Glass recycling program.
-SLAC uses 32 and 64 gallon green
+Many types of containers are acceptable in SLAC’s recycling program.
+Building occupants are responsible for taking their

 please contact your building manager who may order additional carts through a Facilities Service Request.